aneri885/fitment/README.md

 ## Overview

 fitment is an app for creating outfits automatically for you, based on your style.
 The app takes into consideration weather and season to show you the best outfits, with your own clothes

+This app is a side project and I'm not focusing on it, the app is not published yet

 ## Versioning